mrabiabrn/robustbev/README.md

                                                       --aug     \
                                                       --model_save_path "root/to/ckpt" \
 ```
-This evaluates to 42.3 .
+This evaluates to *42.3* in our environment.

 - Use DINOv2 ViT-L as backbone with resolution 448x784:
 ```